The Larger Picture

 Information Literacy

 Students at the University of Baltimore arrive with a variety of experiences and skill levels.
-The information literacy program is designed to meet their needs at multiple points in the curriculum:
+The information literacy program meets student needs through:

 -